Opinion/editorial: Neighborhood nooses drove an ugly wedge

 “Why is this being allowed?”

 The pathology of the grotesque display is more complex.
 In the past 20 years, Americans have grown angry and hate-filled.
 Former President Donald Trump empowered a lot of this by coddling White supremacists like those who united the right to attack Charlottesville in 2017.
-The level of antipathy that drives brazen displays of nooses reaches deep into the psyche of a nation gone mad.
+But individuals who brazenly display nooses bear responsibility for their actions.
 Whether intended or not, nooses are symbols of lynching that recall thousands of hangings of innocent Black Americans.

-"We live at a tasteless time in a depressingly rude, uncivil society," said Larry Sabato, a professor of politics at the University of Virginia and director of the school's Center for Politics.
-"I think it’s gotten worse, and social media is one cause.
+“We live at a tasteless time in a depressingly rude, uncivil society,” said Larry Sabato, director of the University of Virginia Center for Politics.
+“I think it’s gotten worse, and social media is one cause.
 But politeness has never been America’s strong suit.
-Free expression is a core right, and we need to tolerate a lot, individually and collectively."
+Free expression is a core right, and we need to tolerate a lot, individually and collectively.”

 People are also reading…